MigrateLib: a tool for end-to-end Python library migration: Threats to validity

-Our manual migration effort calculation metric (\autoref{eq:manual-effort-metric}) is based on lines of code changed, which may not capture all aspects of migration effort, such as time spent understanding or debugging the migration.
-We use it as a measurable objective proxy for the effort required.
+We use migration lines of code (\autoref{eq:manual-effort-metric}) to estimate the amount of migration work, which may not capture all aspects of migration work, such as time spent understanding or debugging the migration.
+We choose to use this metric since it is a measurable objective proxy for the effort required.